luke-pritch/luke-pritch/README.md

-## Hello, I'm Luke! 👋
+## hey, im Luke! 👋

-### 🚀 Quick Bits About Me
+### 🚀 my basic info

-- 💼 Crafting code as a Software Engineer at Ada Health, where I'm part of the Enterprise Product team in the exciting world of **healthcare tech**
+- 💼 writing code as a Senior Software Engineer at Ada Health, where I'm part of the Integrations & Onboarding team in **health tech**
-- 🎨 Paintbrushes of choice: **TypeScript**, React.js, **Kotlin**, and Node.js for full-stack web magic
+- 📚 currently diving deep into the **Zig** ecosystem and exploring the wonders of wasm ∞
-- 📚 Currently diving deep into the **Rust** ecosystem and exploring the wonders of WebAssembly ∞
+- 🐈 Proud owner of a beautiful orange tabby cat Al
-- 🐈 Proud human of Al, the world's most accomplished feline nap enthusiast
+- 📧 you can reach me at lp@lukepritchard.ca

-### 🛠️ My Toolkit
+### 🛠️ my tools

-#### 💻 Languages I Speak (Besides Cat)
+#### 💻 langs

 <p>
  <img src="https://cdn.worldvectorlogo.com/logos/typescript.svg" alt="TypeScript logo" width="50" height="50"/>